Stack logo

 For larger tables, reading the whole table becomes impossible.
 Even with smaller tables, if there are a lot of active writes happening to the table, you might want to break the work into smaller chunks to avoid conflicts.
 Convex will automatically retry failed mutations up to a limit, and mutations don’t block queries, but it’s still best to avoid scenarios that make them likely.

 There are a few ways you could break up the work.
-For the helper, I use pagination.
+For the component, I use pagination.
 Each mutation will only operate on a batch of documents and keep track of how far it got, so the next worker can efficiently pick up the next batch.
 One nice benefit of this is you can keep track of your progress, and if it fails on some batch of data, you can keep track of the cursor it started with and restart the migration at that batch.
 Thanks to Convex’s transactional guarantees, either all of the batch or none of the batch’s writes will have committed.
 A mutation that works with a page of data might look like this:

 export const myMigrationBatch = internalMutation(